timdecillis/tim-decillis-code-challenge-solution/README.md

 ```
 ## Usage

 The app uses `index.js` as its entry point, and from there reads the `input-html-files directory` and uses the code in `src` to extract the data from each file.
 It then writes the extracted data to a json file in the `output-array-files directory`.
-To run the program, use the following command:
+To run the program use the following command:
 ```
 npm start
 ```